-133 ~ Speckled trout and champagne
+133 ~ Of speckled trout and champagne

 The ensuing decades were not kind to Lowery Creek or its trout, and I recently had a chance to tell the inpirational story of the creek’s eventual restoration for the fall issue TROUT, the quarterly magazine of Trout Unlimited, in a piece titled “A Shining Success in Wisconsin”.
 If you like you can read the story here.